guido Guido Tent - General sales, product marketing & management (full time)

 petervv Peter van Vegchel - PCB design (free lance)

-Designing printed circuit boards for Tentlabs and Grimm Audio as a hobby takes quite a part from the little spare time left.
 I try to merge my technical knowledge and experience with the desire to create visually pleasing, optimal functioning board layouts.

 Jos Jos van Eindhoven - Concept design (free lance)